Designing a more mindful YouTube experience

 Balanced ad breaks as screen time breaks

-Setting ads frequency according to the 20-20-20 rule can encourage screen time breaks and still ensure revenue.
-Viewers may be more tolerant to 15 to 30-second non-skippable instream ads if they are reasonably spaced out, guaranteeing revenue for creators and the platform.
+Setting ad frequency according to the 20-20-20 rule can encourage screen time breaks while ensuring revenue for creators and the platform.

 Reflection

-Identifying a direction to encourage users to stop using the platform momentarily while still ensuring revenue generation was a challenge.
+It was challenging to identify a direction to encourage users to pause their YouTube activities while ensuring revenue generation.
 With more time and business understanding, I would have liked to approach this project from a different angle than just monitoring screen usage.

-I aim to continue iterating the long-usage pop-ups to be less repetitive and more engaging.
-Alongside this exploration, I want to scale the proposed changes to suit all devices and conduct further user testing to capture a wide range of experiences.
+The next step is iterating the long-usage pop-ups to be less repetitive, more engaging, and more customizable, as well as scaling the proposed changes to suit all devices and conducting further user testing to capture a wide range of experiences.